 --rdzv-endpoint="$RDZV_HOST:$RDZV_PORT" \

-In this case, the --rdzv-backend is the c10d backend, the --rdzv-endpoint is set to the $RDZV_HOST:$RDZV_PORT combination generated earlier in the script, and the --rdzv-id is set to $SLURM_JOB_ID, which is a single unique identifier for the entire job, which is the same on both nodes.
+In this case, the --rdzv-backend is the c10d backend, the --rdzv-endpoint is set to the $RDZV_HOST:$RDZV_PORT combination generated earlier in the script, and the --rdzv-id is set to $SLURM_JOB_ID, which is a single unique identifier for the entire job and is the same on both nodes.

 c10d (recommended)